ksholander/Intro-Class-Project-2-21/class-slides.md

   * <strong>H</strong>yper<strong>T</strong>ext <strong>M</strong>arkup <strong>L</strong>anguage
   * HyperText - active text that performs an action when clicked, such as a link or a button
-  * Markup - markers are added to the content to indicate to the browser the intent of the content
+  * Markup - markers  (called tags) are added to the content to indicate to the browser the intent of the content
   * Language - The language is based on standards that are defined and maintained by the [W3 consortium](http://www.w3.org)
   * Current revision is HTML5
   * Older versions : HTML, XHTML, HTML4